brittshroyer/cards-against-assembly/w03/d05/README.md

 # Ajaxify Reddit

 There's currently a little known gem out there called [Reddit](https://www.reddit.com).
-The developers are swamped and need your help.
+The developers are currently swamped with new feature requests and need your help.
 They want to test out the Reddit website as a single page application.
 They have some starter code but haven't had a chance to go much further than that.

 ## API